 Interpretation and Revision

-- Any question of interpretation or application of the Student Code shall be referred to the Assistant Dean of Student Life or his or her designee for final determination.
+- Any question of interpretation or application of the Student Code shall be referred to the Associate Dean of Student Life or his or her designee for final determination.

-- The Student Code shall be reviewed every three (3) years under the direction of the Assistant Dean of Student Life.
+- The Student Code shall be reviewed every three (3) years under the direction of the Associate Dean of Student Life.

 Any complaint should be submitted as soon as possible after the event takes place, preferably within one (1) week of the incident.
 A form for this purpose is available.